bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-09-11-143-sahara-street.md

 To tell you the truth, I do not really like the  designation ‘documentary film.’
 I’m thrilled when my films are  selected for festivals that do not affirm a particular genre.
 This  compartmentalisation tends to disappear, I hope.
 Finally, the  difference between a fiction film and a documentary is the work  they are based on.
 In the first case there is a scenario written in  advance and in the second, the scenario is written while shooting  the film.
 In any case that’s the way I work, I write while shooting.
 In documentary  film, the matter of what is real determines the story.
 I work on what is alive,  which ultimately carries more fiction.
 With _143 Sahara Street_ the story sweeps  through many aspects of Algerian society.
 This was also found in your previous  film whose title is becoming a popular expression.
 Are there any prefigurations  or intuitions of what is happening in Algeria at the moment?
 I won’t look for  archetypes.
 I am not into a sociological approach.
 First and foremost, I try to  do cinema.
 As for what is happening in Algeria today, it is inevitably something  that was already stirring our entire society but was a bit buried.
 If we portray  accurately a place or a character, it can become a microcosm that reveals  an entire society or country.
 So yes, there were signs that are easier to spot  afterwards.
 But I did not try to reveal them and everyone is free to interpret the  film as they see fit.<br>
-**Hassen Ferhani interviewed by Ameziane Ferhani, Production notes**
+**Hassen Ferhani interviewed by Ameziane Ferhani, Production notes**<br>

+<![endif]-->

+**143 Sahara Street (143 rue du desert)**

+_A film by:_ Hassen Ferhani

+_Producers:_ Narimane Mari,  Olivier Boischot,

+Michel Haas, Allers Retours Films,

+Centrale Électrique

+_Director of Photography_: Hassen Ferhani

+_Editors:_ Stéphanie Sicard,  Nadia Ben Rachid,

+Nina Khada, Hassen Ferhani

+_Sound Mixer:_ Benjamin Laurent

+_Sound:_ Mohamed Ilyas Guetal,  Antoine Morin

+_With:_

+Malika

+Chawki Amari

+Samir Elhakim

+Algeria/France/Qatar 2019

+100 mins
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0NjAxMzM2XX0=
+eyJoaXN0b3J5IjpbODE3OTEyMDAyXX0=
 -->